 A b o u t

-Kiara M. Tanta-Quidgeon, MPH is an early-career, community-engaged researcher, writer, and youth advocate who champions health equity and cultural preservation in her work.
+Kiara M. Tanta-Quidgeon, MPH (Mohegan) is an early-career, community-engaged public health researcher, writer, and youth advocate committed to centering Indigenous voices in the pursuit of health equity, climate justice, and cultural preservation.
+Read more about Kiara's background below.

 Photo taken by Sukhmani Kaur